giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 ## Remainders of outline

-* Testing (e2e and conformance)
+* Testing (e2e and conformance) - We test every release automatically.
+Every major release (minor kubernetes upgrade) will be tested for conformance (link upstream)

 ## Releases

-* old clusters will be force upgraded)
+* old clusters will be force upgraded -> lifecycle
-* Explain versions of subcomponents
+* Explain versions of subcomponents: Probably to deep for this article?
+How we version operators?
+Core components vs. ... ? -> architecture docs

 ## Upgrades

-* Explain upgrades in each provider.
-* Maybe include a highlevel diagram of how cluster-operator, node-operator and provider specific operators deal with upgrades
+* Maybe include a highlevel diagram of how cluster-operator, node-operator and provider specific operators deal with upgrades. -> Marian speaks with Tim for next version

 ### AWS

+-> Tim

+* Cloudformation stacks are upgraded
+    * Master first.
+Terminated, new is created.
-* Cloudformation upgrade.
-Master first.
-Then rolling update of the ASG.
+    * Then rolling update of the ASG.
     * more control over the ASG update is still in progress. goal here: new nodes are created first, until they are in the kubernetes api and ready and then the old nodes are drained and terminated.

 ### Azure

+-> Tim

 * Azure resource manager.
 All nodes get reimaged and the updated including the master.
 Master first.
     * This happens one by one.
 Nodes are drained and then rebooted with the new image and configuration